standage/amel-ce-2014-09/README.md

   published paper.
 - I have a concern about normalization for library size (or the lack thereof) for some of these calculations.
-It seems reasonable that library size need not be taken into account for Pcov calculations, since there are based on coverage ratios of adjacent exons within a replicate.
+It seems reasonable that library size need not be taken into account for Pcov calculations, since these are based on coverage ratios of adjacent exons within a replicate.
 However, the Pcount values are calculated from raw read counts aggregated over all replicates.
 Without normalizing for library size, it seems impossible to discriminate whether